 In addition to my yoga practice, I started going out more often on my bicycle.
 I had always enjoyed cycling and I decided to add some cardio to my exercise routine.
 Cycling also had the additional benefit of not placing stress on my lower back.

 Within a year or two of dedicated yoga with some regular road cycling sprinkled in, I noticed dramatic changes in my body as well as my well-being.
-The persistent low-level backache that had consistently plagued me for years was now intermittent and sporadic.
+The persistent backache that had plagued me for years decreased in intensity.
 The episodes of acute pain stopped happening altogether.
 I have not had a single one in the last 15 years.
 I still visit my doctor regularly, but I no longer need the prescriptions or treatments I used to receive.
-My back condition is not completely cured, the ruptured disk presumably has not fixed itself, but I have experienced a nearly complete remission from acute symptoms.
+My back condition is not completely cured, I still experience low-level pain daily.
+The ruptured disk presumably has not fixed itself, but I have experienced a nearly complete remission from acute symptoms.

 Yoga taught me to move mindfully and be aware of my body.
+I have learned to listen to my back, I know when it is starting to get bad and I can take steps to prevent it.
 I believe the process of slowing down (almost) every day and spending time on the mat in quiet mindful movement has also benefitted my mental health.
 I am much more mindful of how I move and breathe.
 Now when I get out of my car, I slow down and engage the muscles in my core to help lift me, instead of relying on my damaged back.
 I do the same thing every time I get up from a chair.

 My quality of life is much better now than it was when I was simply being treated for symptoms with prescription drugs and invasive procedures.
 I maintain a steady yoga practice, although I have decided to give up road cycling due to the risk created by terrible drivers.
-I no longer live in constant pain with frequent back outages.
-On the rare occasions I do experience back pain, I find that a few ibuprofen are far more effective than prescription painkillers ever were.
+I no longer live in fear of back outages.
+On the rare occasions I do experience stronger back pain, I find that a few ibuprofen are far more effective than prescription painkillers ever were.
 I am stronger, healthier, fitter, and happier today than I was 15 years ago.
 Yoga changed my body and my mind for the better.

 Gratitude